d-pug/python_basics/README.md

 print(not(False))
 ```

-The following example uses a conditional (if statement), which we will dive into in a future session.
+The following example uses a conditional (if statement), which we will dive into later.
 I will keep it basic here, but wanted to demonstrate the logic used.

 ```
 # Using logic operators in a basic conditional